 - An evaluation will only be conducted from an official transcript.
 An official transcript bears the appropriate signatures and seals and is mailed directly from the issuing institution to BMCC. - Courses completed with a "C" grade (2.0) or higher will be accepted with the exception of certain English and Computer courses.
-These are addressed in the following two sections. - English Composition courses that are more than three years old will be accepted only upon the student's successful completion of a departmental exam.
-Students who have attained a bachelor's degree are exempt from the departmental exam. - Computer Science courses that are more than three years old will be accepted only with the student's successful completion of a departmental exam. - Mathematics courses taken by students transferring in or returning to BMCC will be accepted and correlated to a BMCC course according to content by the Office of the Registrar.
-Students with mathematics credit who wish to pursue further mathematics courses at BMCC may do so if their prerequisite courses are not more than three years old.
-If the student's mathematics pre-requisite courses are more than three years old, the student must take the departmental exam or the BMCC mathematics placement exam to determine eligibility for prospective mathematics course enrollment. - Courses which are not equivalent to BMCC courses but are in a discipline may be accepted as elective credits. - Credits, not grades, are transferred for "C" or better courses.
+These are addressed in the following two sections. - English Composition courses that are more than five years old will be accepted only upon the student's successful completion of a departmental exam.
+Students who have attained a bachelor's degree are exempt

+- from the departmental exam. - Computer Science courses that are more than three years old will be accepted only with the student's successful completion of a departmental exam. - Courses which are not equivalent to BMCC courses but are in a discipline may be accepted as elective credits. - Credits, not grades, are transferred for "C" or better courses.
 Grades from transfer courses are not included when calculating the BMCC cumulative grade point average. - Transfer credits will be shown on the student's academic record and will be counted when determining satisfactory academic progress for federal financial aid. - Transfer of credit toward any certificate or degree program will be limited to 40 percent of the total number of credit hours for that program.